iclr-blogposts/2024/_posts/2024-05-07-distill-ALiBi-MLM.md

   - name: Model Checkpoints
 ---

-Adapted and expanded from [EIFY/fairseq](https://github.com/EIFY/fairseq).
+*Adapted and expanded from [EIFY/fairseq](https://github.com/EIFY/fairseq).*

+Unmodified and unmasked, attention mechanism is permutation-invariant and positional encoding is therefore employed by transformer-based language models to break the symmetry and enable sequence modeling.
+In their ICLR 2022 paper, Press et al. <d-cite key="DBLP:conf/iclr/PressSL22"></d-cite> introduced Attention with Linear Biases (ALiBi) as a new approach to positional encoding, where the positional info of the tokens are encoded by applying an attention weight bias proportional to the distance between tokens:

+{% include figure.html path="assets/img/2024-05-07-distill-ALiBi-MLM/ALiBi.jpeg" class="img-fluid" %}

+where $$m$$ is a head-specific slope chosen to follow geometric sequence $$\frac{1}{2^{0.5}}, \frac{1}{2^1}, \frac{1}{2^{1.5}}, \dots, \frac{1}{2^\frac{n}{2}}$$ for a model with $$n$$ attention heads.
+This approach is shown to enable input length extrapolation in the sense that perplexity of the model remains stable as the inference context length exceeds training context length.
+The paper, however, focuses on autoregressive decoder-only models and relies on model perplexity as the metric, therefore leaves the question open whether ALiBi is applicable to masked language models like BERT <d-cite key="DBLP:conf/naacl/DevlinCLT19"></d-cite> and RoBERTa <d-cite key="liu2019roberta"></d-cite>.
+To help answer this question, we tested the two following changes to the RoBERTa baseline models, based on the first-party Fairseq toolkit <d-cite key="ott2019fairseq"></d-cite>:

 ## Attention with Linear Biases (ALiBi)

-Proposed by Press et al. <d-cite key="DBLP:conf/iclr/PressSL22"></d-cite>, ALiBi uses linear biases to the attention weights instead of positional encoding to represent positions of the tokens.
-Since masked LMs like RoBERTa both look ahead and back to determine the masked tokens, considerations must be made regarding how to distinguish them (https://github.com/ofirpress/attention_with_linear_biases/issues/5).
-Unless otherwise noted, our implementation achieves this by [shifting the linear biases ahead by `0.5 * slope`](https://github.com/ofirpress/attention_with_linear_biases/issues/5#issuecomment-1213410982), i.e. the constant bias (right) of Figure 3 in <d-cite key="DBLP:conf/iclr/PressSL22"></d-cite> becomes
+Since masked LMs are based on encoders that attend to tokens both before and after the given position, considerations must be made regarding how to distinguish them.
+Press himself [suggested the 3 following options for encoder-attention ALiBi](https://github.com/ofirpress/attention_with_linear_biases/issues/5):

+1. Symmetric: Keep attention weight bias proportional to the distance between tokens and rely on the context to distinguish between tokens at +N and -N position.
+2. Nonsymmetric, one-sided: Make half of the heads only attend to the tokens before and half of the heads only attend to the tokens after.
+Weight bias is still proportional to the distance.
+3. Nonsymmetric with different slopes: Make the slopes $$m$$ different forward and backward, with either learned or fixed values.

+With the observation that option 2 spends about half of the attention compute on no-op and option 3 can still result in bias value collision (e.g. $$m_{bwd} = 2 m_{fwd}$$ and -1 vs. +2 positions), we implemented both option 1 and what we call "nonsymmetric with offset": [Shift the linear biases ahead by `0.5 * slope`](https://github.com/ofirpress/attention_with_linear_biases/issues/5#issuecomment-1213410982), i.e. the constant bias (right matrix of the figure above) becomes

 ```
  0 -.5 -1.5 -2.5 -3.5